w3f/polkadot-wiki/docs/glossary.md

 ## Authority

-An authority is a generic term for the role in a blockchain that is able to participate in the consensus mechanisms.
+An authority is a generic term for the role in a blockchain that can participate in the consensus mechanisms.
 In [GRANDPA](#grandpa-finality-gadget), the authorities vote on chains they consider final.
 In BABE, the authorities are block producers.
-Authority sets can be chosen be mechanisms such as Polkadot's NPoS algorithm.
+Authority sets can be chosen to be mechanisms such as Polkadot's NPoS algorithm.

 ## BABE